Terms To Understand It And Get Effective Assignment Help.

 3. Omnivores are those who depend either on plants or on other animals for their food and thus their nutrition.
 An example of this can be human beings or even a bear.

-1. Food web is an inter linked connection of various food chains, that is, a logical arrangement of what eats what in a food chain.
+1. A food web is an interlinked connection of various food chains, that is, a logical arrangement of what eats what in a food chain.
 All these food chains are of a single ecosystem.
-All these food chains are of a single ecosystem

 1. Producers form the first trophic level in a food web.
-They are the ones which make their own food and are known as autotrophs.
-These are mostly green plants who make food in the presence of sunlight, water making use of chlorophyll and carbon dioxide.
+They are the ones who make their own food and are known as autotrophs.
+These are mostly green plants who make food in the presence of sunlight, and water making use of chlorophyll and carbon dioxide.
 Autotrophs may also include certain bacteria and algae.

 2. Consumers are the ones who eat producers and form the next trophic level in the food web.
 These can either be carnivorous animals or omnivores.
 Then there are primary consumers which may be herbivorous animals who feed on plants, and secondary consumers who feed on the primary consumers or the producers.
 As a matter of fact, the secondary consumers form the third trophic level.
 The tertiary consumers eat the secondary consumers and are at the fourth trophic level of the food web.
-Example of this can be eagle.
+An example of this can be the eagle.
 Then we have the top predators who are at the apex level of the food web and these predators feed on the consumers.

 1. Detritivores or Decomposers are in the last part of the food chain.
 Detritivores or scavengers, as discussed above, feed on the dead and decaying remains of the animals.
 While the decomposers feed on the left-over parts of the scavengers and decompose the organisms.
-Thus, they complete the food chain by returning nutrients back to soil.
+Thus, they complete the food chain by returning nutrients back to the soil.

 1. Biomass is the energy level at each trophic level.
 The autotrophs convert the sun’s energy into biomass and thus they have the most biomass.
 With the increasing trophic levels, the biomass keeps on decreasing.
 Thus, we must remember that with each trophic level, the number of organisms also keeps on decreasing so as to maintain a balance in the ecosystem.

 1. While we move above a trophic level, we see that the biomass decreases but there is an increase in the toxic chemicals.
-For example, when a herbivorous animal eats plants infested with pesticide, the chemical gets accumulated in the animal’s fat.
-In turn this herbivore is eaten by a carnivore who in turn is eaten by an omnivore and so on.
-At each stage the chemical keeps on getting stored in the fat of the animal.
-This is what we call as bioaccumulation.All the animals that live in an ecosystem share a symbiotic relationship with each other.
-For example, if bacteria fix nitrogen in the soil, for the use by the plants, these plants also provide nutrition to the leguminous bacteria, that live in their roots.
-That is how they share a mutually beneficial relationship or the symbiotic relationship with each other.
+For example, when a herbivorous animal eats plants infested with pesticides, the chemicals accumulate in the animal’s fat.
+In turn, this herbivore is eaten by a carnivore who in turn is eaten by an omnivore, and so on.
+At each stage, the chemical keeps on getting stored in the fat of the animal.
+This is what we call bioaccumulation.
+All the animals that live in an ecosystem share a symbiotic relationship with each other.
+For example, if bacteria fix nitrogen in the soil, for use by the plants, these plants also provide nutrition to the leguminous bacteria, that live in their roots.
+That is how they share a mutually beneficial relationship or a symbiotic relationship with each other.

 There are a few essential functions that an ecosystem performs: